Letter A Activities & Fun Ideas for Kids

 One of the paper towel rolls, measure about 3″ down from the top and cut 1/2 way through.
 Measure another 2″ down and again cut halfway through.
 Remove the section between the cuts.
 Glue the second paper towel roll through this section.
 Paint the airplane and using craft sticks to form an “X”, paint them white and glue to the front of the airplane for a propeller.
 Break another craft stick in half and insert them in the tube under the wings for landing gear.

 Use 3 sections of a cardboard egg carton to form the body.
 Have the children paint it any color they wish.
-Using pipe cleaners, put antennae on the first section, and four legs on each of the 2 back sections.
+Using pipe cleaners, put antennae on the first section, and six legs on each of the 3 sections.
 Draw eyes or use wiggly eyes on the front section.

 Make an Ark